Pakistan: Will a Premier League partnership jumpstart professional football? | DW | 30.09.2021

 Pakistan is not a football-loving nation and lacks basic infrastructure and facilities to play the game.
 Finding talent is another challenge for the future of the sport in the country.

-A GSV statement says the company is "investing and creating a news sports economy in Pakistan worth $60 million (€52 million) over the next five years.
+A GSV statement says the company is "investing and creating a new sports economy in Pakistan worth $60 million (€52 million) over the next five years."
 According to the company, Pakistani President Arif Alvi has also promised to help out the venture.

 But analyst Pasha say the football in Pakistan needs a complete overhaul from the very basic level all the way to the top.